 How to Enable Turbo and Improve Your WordPress Experience

-Enable Gears and Speed Up Wordpress
+Enable Gears and Speed Up WordPress

 If you’re using WordPress as your blog’s publishing platform and you have yet to enable Turbo, you’re missing out."The speed increase is most noticeable when Internet is slow or on high latency and makes everybody’s blogging experience more enjoyable."
-When enabled, Turbo essentially uses a local copy of the admin area of your Wordpress installation in order to reduce the need for access of these files from your web server.
+When enabled, Turbo essentially uses a local copy of the admin area of your WordPress installation in order to reduce the need for access of these files from your web server.
 This is great feature for slow/flaky connections or when server bandwidth is limited.
 The guide below will walk you through the process of enabling it on your browser.
 If you have any comments or questions please post them below.

 Note: I used WordPress 2.71 and Firefox 3.0.10 for this guide.